smooth-code/smooth-ui/README.md

 npm install smooth-ui
 ```

-Smooth UI is an open source components library built with [React](https://reactjs.org/) and [Styled Components](https://www.styled-components.com).
+Smooth UI is a style system / UI library for [React](https://reactjs.org/).
+It works with [Styled Components 💅](https://www.styled-components.com) or [Emotion 👩‍🎤](https://emotion.sh/).

-It is focused on developer experience and accessibility.
-With Smooth UI, it is easy to design beautiful websites and applications.
+It is focused on developer experience, productivity.
+You can focus on what you want to build instead of on how to build it.

 ## [Docs](https://smooth-ui.smooth-code.com/)